andvsilva/webscraping/whale-alert/README.md

   - [2.2 - Code to scrape the data from the Whale Alert API]()
 - [3 - Analysis the data by making the plots of the Inflow and Outflow of BTC]()

 **NOTE**: For this tutorial I will use the Linux Ubuntu 20 to do everything.
-If you are using Windows the commands will be similars and check on the internet to see how to make tutorial on Windows to install the framework to develop this API.
+If you are using Windows the commands will be similars and check on the internet to see how to make this tutorial on Windows to install the framework to develop this API.

 ### 1 - Setting the environment to build the framework API